katulu-io/fl-suite/CONTRIBUTING.md

 export $(cat .env)
 ```

-Now run make `build`, `dis`, `push` and `release`.
+Now run make `build`, `dist`, `push` and `release`.

 ```sh
 make build dist push release
 ```

-_NOTE: You might want to run some of the targes in the devcontainer to provide the correct tooling._
+_NOTE: You might want to run some of the targets in the devcontainer to provide the correct tooling._

 ## Upgrade Dependencies

-All dependencies SHALL be updated regularly to maintian an up to date and secure product.
-Updates SHOULD consider backward compatibillty and MUST document compatibillty issues as documented.
+All dependencies SHALL be updated regularly to maintain an up-to-date and secure product.
+Updates SHOULD consider backward compatibility and MUST document compatibility issues as documented.